The Benefits of Biking

 Good for Your Community

 Bicycles are also good for your community.
 Not only does riding a bike keep one less car off your local roads, it also reduces the amount of noise pollution in your neighborhood.
 When riding your bike through your community, you can interact with others around you in a much more human manner.
-Wave to a neighbor, smile at the kids playing kickball down the street, or take in the smells of a local back-yard barbeque—it’s all possible when traveling by bicycle.
+Wave to a neighbor, smile at the kids playing in their yards (some kids still do that), or take in the smells of a local back-yard barbeque—it’s all possible when traveling by bicycle.

 Good for the Environment